 Say Mosquito

 The trio’s subsequent Greater China tour included stops in key hubs Beijing and Guangzhou, on top of festival engagements at Shanghai’s Rat On Swamp Dog and Shenzhen’s X-Ta-Sea Woodstock, while closer to home Say Moz (as only true fans get to call them) were DM'd to warm up for visiting C-listers including Brooklyn-based psych-garage combo The Mystery Lights and US surf-rock revivalists Daikaiju.

-Pedantic and puritan, the hermit-like Messieurs and Mrs Wong (the three members share a Chinese surname, albeit a different calligraphic character) break their audio impasse in 2020 with Circumstances – the first in a swathe of brainier, brawnier new tunes tackling subjects from science-fearing evangelists to near-death epiphanies and a cold, contemporary society which prioritises profit over people.
+Pedantic and puritan, the hermit-like Messieurs and Mrs Wong (the three members share a Chinese surname, albeit a different calligraphic character) break their audio impasse in 2024 with Spun Out – a swathe of brainier, brawnier new tunes tackling light-hearted subjects from science-fearing evangelists in Never Trust a Scientist to fears of being crushed to death by falling satellites following late-night binges of cult classic show Dead Like Me in Satellite.
+A little boy's fear of the dark transform bedroom shadows into a cacophony of night terrors in Little Man, and a cold, contemporary society which prioritises profit over people is subtly ripped apart in Destiny.
+And for those who like their near-death experiences set to music, Circumstances is sure to hit the spot.
+The EP closes with Sunday, an ode to afternoon ennui that pairs nicely with a lukewarm beer and a stale biscuit.
 Quite the party band indeed.

+Say Mosquito